lndroid/lndroid-daemon/README.md

     .....

-    // create a client object, responsible for dispatching
+    // Create a client object, responsible for dispatching
+    // callbacks through this UI thread's Looper.
+    // Note that in your real app, you should place the
+    // client inside a ViewModel (not Activity), otherwise the callbacks
-    // callbacks through this UI thread's Looper private ILightningClient client_ = LightningDaemon.createClient();
+    // will not survive the configuration changes (like rotation) private ILightningClient client_ = LightningDaemon.createClient();

     private void startDaemon(){